 Thus my younger sister and I grew up in war-torn Germany, where I learned to speak German fluently, where I went to school, and where I developed my early understanding of the Universe.

 My parents encouraged me to explore my world.
 They had instilled into me a sense of values that they believed would keep me safe from evil in the world.
 They turned me loose, and I soon discovered the library.
 I was bright and read widely, consuming seven or eight books a week from the age of eight onwards.
-Early on, I discovered Science Fiction, and found that I gravitated towards “hard science” books and stories.
+Early on, I discovered Science Fiction, and found that I gravitated toward “hard science” books and stories.
 These led to real science, and I was hooked.

 But I was hooked on everything I discovered, so that I became a genuine polymath (look it up!) at an early age.
 Along the way I also discovered mountain climbing, spelunking, scuba diving, flying, essentially the whole world of adventure.
 (On a rest stop partway up a mountain, I would pull out my latest book and read a few pages…you get the point.)